Why do you eat?

 It is not a craving.
 Becoming too hungry can cause overeating.
 Remember the last time you ate, was it a physical feeling or something else?

-Mindfulness-based eating helps people to understand their emotional eating cues.
+Mindfulness-based eating helps people understand their emotional eating cues.
 Awareness can help change the response to emotional cues and allow us to make different choices, but that doesn’t always work.

-Maybe if you are a lab rat.
-Which is how they did their research.
-It might be a start, but last time I checked it was easier to control your environment if you were trapped in a lab.
-To change a habit you need to keep the same cue and the same reward, but substitute the routine.
-This means understanding what is the reward?
-If it is not to satisfy hunger, then the solution is personal and only you know the answer.
+To successfully change a habit, you need to keep the same cue and the same reward, but substitute the routine.
+This means understanding what is the reward that you are looking for?
+If it is not to satisfy hunger, then the solution is personal.
+The reward could be to soothe emotions, to alleviate boredom, or to socialize.

 Change your mind, change your health,